edogola4/brandon/README.md

 # Brandon Ogola - Personal Portfolio

 Welcome to **Brandon Ogola's** personal portfolio website.
 Brandon is a passionate **Full-Stack Web Developer** and **Android App Developer** based in Nairobi, Kenya.
-This portfolio showcasesmy skills, projects, and professional background in web development, AI, and more.
+This portfolio showcases my skills, projects, and professional background in web development, AI, and more.

 ![Preview](./gallery/preview.png)